 There is no magical level of incline you should use to lose weight.
 In tandem with a nutritious diet, treadmill workouts (and strength training) can help you lose weight.
 However, you should always talk to your doctor or a licensed medical professional before starting a weight-loss routine.

-What incline burns the most calories on a treadmill?
+What is the most effective incline on a treadmill?

-When thinking about burning calories, the incline isn’t the only factor to consider––you’ll also need to think about the speed you are running or walking at.
-Obviously, the faster you go at a high incline, the more calories you’ll burn.
+That depends on your goal: When thinking about burning calories, the faster you go at a high incline, the more calories you’ll burn.
+If you’re concerned with building aerobic endurance, it may be better to utilize a lower incline—like 1% or 2%—to mimic running outdoors.
 Find what works for you—and what you can maintain—and stick with it.

 References